renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

   - Several factors can effect your reputations.

-      - Your reputations can go up and down—you can gain or loose dots.
+      - Your reputations can go up and down — you can gain or loose dots.

           - This is usually hard to do: gaining a dot requires either years of service, or an accomplishment of major note, or